Science and Mathematics Teaching Center

 In addition to the minimum requirements set forth by the University of Wyoming, the Science and Mathematics Teaching Center also requires:

 Acceptance to the University of Wyoming

-The student has a valid teaching certification (this requirement is waived for Natural Science Education students);
+The student has a valid teaching certification with two years of teaching experience (this requirement is waived for Natural Science Education students);

 The student has a composite score of 300 on the verbal and quantitative sections of the GRE general test or a score of 15 out of 20 on the SMTC GRE Alternative Portfolio;